-- The results of our laboratory testing and engineering evaluation indicate that the underlying shallow clays are plastic to highly plastic in character.
-Potential vertical movement on the order of 1 1⁄2 to 3 inches is estimated at existing grade elevation. - Brown Clay or Calcareous Clay or Marl / Limestone subgrades are anticipated.
-Pavement section recommendations are based on clay subgrade, with a Design CBR value of 2.5. - Input parameters are shown in Table No. 3 (Summary Table A).
-Please call us to provide pavement recommendations, if needed, for different input values.
+- The results of our laboratory testing and engineering evaluation indicate that the underlying shallow clays are highly plastic in character.
+Potential vertical movement on the order of 4 1⁄2 to 5 1⁄2 inches is estimated at existing grade elevation. - Final Subgrade Plasticity Index values greater than 20 are anticipated. - Pavement section recommendations are based on the design CBR value of 2.0 and the input parameters.
+The pavement can experience cracking and deformation due to shrinkage and swelling characteristics of the soils as described in the "Vertical Movements" section of this report. - Cut and fill information is not available at this time.
+Anticipated potential vertical movements and recommended pavement sections should be re-evaluated after cut and fill information is made available. - Recommend stabilizing 6 or 8 inches of subgrade soils. - Local and Collector type street recommendations are presented. - Input parameters are shown in Table No. 3 (Summary Table A).
+Please call us to provide pavement recommendations, if needed, for different input values. - If repetitive truck or heavy truck traffic is anticipated, please contact us for revised pavement recommendations.

-Subgrade Notes (\):
+Subgrade Notes: